roger-mir-min/ITAcademy-3-e-Shop/README.md

 # ITAcademy-3-eShop
 A simple page for an e-commerce.

+## Background
+Result of Sprint 4 at IT Academy.

 ## Installing
 1. Clone the repository https://github.com/roger-mir-min/ITAcademy-3-e-Shop.git
 2. Open `index.html` in your browser.